Doing Business in Brazil

 In both cases, applicants have the opportunity to amend the patent application in order to overcome any relevant prior art and / or file arguments about patentability.
 Examination rules remain unchanged and amendments that broaden the scope of the claims are prohibited, as well as the submission of new claims categories after the examination request.
 If the amendments and arguments are considered appropriate by the examiner, the application is allowed.
 The time limit for responding to the preliminary office actions is 90 days and the lack of response results in the unappealable shelving of the application.

-Since its start, the Plan to Reduce the Backlog the number of cases eligible for the simplified procedure dropped from 147,217 cases (computed on September 11, 2019) to 7,221 (computed on June 22, 2023), thus proving to be a very successful measure that significantly reduced the expected period for granting patents in Brazil.
+Since its start, the Plan to Reduce the Backlog the number of cases eligible for the simplified procedure dropped significantly from 147,217 cases (computed on September 11, 2019) to 1,801 (computed on August 16, 2024), thus proving to be a very successful measure that significantly reduced the expected period for granting patents in Brazil, which has reached international levels.

 At the same time, the INPI has a priority examination procedure for patent applications for various reasons, such as requests from individual applicants aged 60 or over, in case of violation by third parties, applications related to green technologies, among other reasons.
 The Patent Prosecution Highway (PPH) program is also available to several patent offices abroad.
 Both programs significantly reduce the deadline for a decision in the process, which drops, on average, from 46 months to 13 months from the filing date.